2 Peter 3:9

 “The Lord isn’t really being slow about his promise, as some people think.
 No, he is being patient for your sake.
 He does not want anyone to be destroyed, but wants everyone to repent.”

 I struggle with having patience, and waiting to see the full picture revealed.
-My husband doesn’t understand when I’m reading a book, and I skip to the last chapter to make sure everything turns out okay.
+My husband doesn’t understand that when I’m reading a book, I sometimes skip to the last chapter to make sure everything turns out okay.
+I then resume reading with peace of mind knowing that every conflict is resolved.

 He doesn’t want to see anyone destroyed, and what can seem completely innocent and harmless right now, could very well destroy us in the long run.